 - Your child's key person will add to the online learning journal on a regular basis.

-- Home learning ideas are added to all Tapestry observations
+- Home learning ideas are added to the bottom of all observations

-- on the back of the curriculum newsletter each half term there is a 'home interest sheet' which can be filled in by parents about what the child has been learning & enjoying at home.
-These ideas are then added to planning.
+- On the back of the curriculum newsletter each half term there is a 'home interest sheet' which can be filled in by parents about what their child has been learning & enjoying at home.
+These ideas are added to planning.

 - We differentiate all activities for the more & less able children